Newport Beach Record Clearing

 On October 6, 2017, Governor Brown signed SB 384, a new law that overhauls the sex-offender registry and allows for defendants to petition to be relieved from life-time sex registration.
 The law goes into effect in 2021 and allows sex offenders to petition to be removed from registration as long as they have not committed a new sex crime or committed a serious or violent felony (also known as a strike).
 SB 384 creates three tiers of sex offenders.
 The first tier includes people convicted of misdemeanor sex battery, misdemeanor child pornography possession and indecent exposure.
 This tier of sex offenders can apply for relief 10 years after their sentence is served.
 The second tier includes people convicted of lewd and lascivious conduct with a minor under the age of 14, including oral copulation and sodomy with a minor under the age of 14.
 This second tier of sex offenders can apply for relief 20 years after their sentence is served.
 The last tier involves sex offenders convicted of rape, sex crimes against children 10 or younger, repeated sex crimes or sex trafficking.
 These sex offenders who still be required to register for life.

 Choose a criminal defense attorney with the intelligence, knowledge and experience necessary to clear your record quickly and effectively.
-With offices in Newport Beach, Los Angeles, Long Beach, Pasadena, Diamond Bar, Rancho Cucamonga, Riverside and Murrieta, our attorneys have criminal defense experience in the counties of Orange, Los Angeles, San Bernardino and Riverside.
+All of our attorneys are either former prosecutors, Super Lawyers™ or both.
+With offices in Newport Beach, and throughout Southern California, our attorneys have criminal defense experience in the counties of Orange, Los Angeles, San Bernardino and Riverside.